In this article we will review the following:

 The Mensa Admission Test

-A cost-effective method of measuring your true IQ level is to take a Mensa supervised test - $40.00 in the US / £17.50 in the UK.
+One strategy for measuring your true IQ level and assessing your chance of joining Mensa is to take a Mensa supervised test - $40.00 in the US / £17.50 in the UK.
 This fee includes:

 - A reserved place at the centre of your choice.